ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 -   `amp-iframe` has no fully iframe controlled resize mechanism.
 -   Viewability information may not be available to `amp-iframe`.

+### Standalone use outside valid AMP documents

+Bento AMP allows you to use AMP components in non-AMP pages without needing to commit to fully valid AMP.
+You can take these components and place them in implementations with frameworks and CMSs that don't support AMP.
+Read more in our guide [Use AMP components in non-AMP pages](https://amp.dev/documentation/guides-and-tutorials/start/bento_guide/).
+To find the standalone version of `amp-my-element`, see [`bento-my-element`](./1.0/README.md).

 ### Iframe with placeholder <a name="iframe-with-placeholder"></a>

 It is possible to have an `amp-iframe` appear at the top of a document when the